-Printer support for the euro character is enabled by a generic PostScript print filter, wwpsof, which supports printing of file data in UTF-8 format.
+Printer support for the euro character is enabled by a generic PostScript print filter, wwpsof, which supports printing of file data in UTF-8 or Latin-9 format.
 See wwpsof(8) for information on setting up printers with this print filter.

-Keyboard entry of the euro character is supported by language-specific and keyboard-specific key sequences that are defined in keymaps (XKB format).
+In the UTF-8 and Latin-9 locales, keyboard entry of the euro character is supported by language-specific and keyboard-specific key sequences that are defined in keymaps (XKB format).
 The euro character also can be entered by using a Compose key sequence on those keyboards that support a Compose key.
 The euro(5) reference page lists these key sequences.